-The biggest surprise was the strength of the movie studio, which saw revenue increase by 35 percent to $1.8 billion and operating income quadruple to $475 million.
+The biggest surprise was the strength of the movie studio, which saw revenue increase by 35 percent to $1.8 billion and operating income more than double to $475 million.

 “It was a good clean beat from the studio,” said Brett Harriss, an analyst with Gabelli & Co.
 “All the other divisions were solid.”

-Revenue from Disney’s TV business rose 4 percent to $5.13 billion, and operating income rose 15 percent to $2.13 billion.
+Revenue from its TV business rose 4 percent to $5.13 billion and operating income rose 15 percent to $2.13 billion.
 The company said audience ratings were down at both ESPN and ABC, but it got higher prices for commercial time.
 Harriss took that as a “bullish” sign for future advertising sales.

 Shares of Burbank, California-based The Walt Disney Co. rose 28 cents to $81.31 in after-hours trading following the earnings release.
 Earlier, shares fell 19 cents to close the regular session at $81.03.